 "Fiscal challenges continue to weigh heavily on the credit profile and make Brazil vulnerable to shocks," added the note signed by the senior director of Fitch's Sovereign Group for Latin America, Shelly Shetty.

-The agency stressed the importance of the government approving the reform of Social Security and pensions, considered key to clean up the Brazilian public accounts, but stressed that this will not be enough to achieve a solid economic recovery.
+The agency stressed the importance of the government approving the reform of Social Security and pensions, considered key to cleaning up the Brazilian public accounts, but stressed that this will not be enough to achieve a solid economic recovery.

 The approval of the Social Security reform is necessary, but it is not enough to significantly improve the short-term perspective for public finances and to meet the spending limit in the coming years.